 Yes.
-NCMSS works with businesses with residential and commercial buildings, providing them with exemplary e-cycling solution.
-Please contact us for more information on these services at email@example.com.
+DRM works with businesses with residential and commercial buildings, providing them with the exemplary e-cycling solution.
+Please contact us for more information on these services at firstname.lastname@example.org.

 Yes.
-Our normal business hours are 9am - 5pm Monday though Friday.
+Our normal business hours are 9 am - 5 pm Monday through Friday.
 Please call ahead so we can plan for your arrival.

 Equipment is 'Refurbished'.
 This is equipment or components that we can test, data strip, and resell or donate, or

-Irrespective of equipment age or condition, NCMSS will address all aspects of asset retirement and computer equipment recycling needs.
-If we are unable to refurbish, or restore equipment to a usable state, then the equipment disassembled, down to the circuit board level, and then processed.
+Irrespective of equipment age or condition, DRM will address all aspects of asset retirement and computer equipment recycling needs.
+If we are unable to refurbish or restore equipment to a usable state, then the equipment disassembled, down to the circuit board level, and then processed.

 We pick-up equipment throughout the San Francisco Bay and Sacramento areas.

 We generally pick-up within 72 hours of initial contact.

 Yes.
 In most situations, there is a 10 items minimum.
 However, if there is a collection scheduled in your area, we may accommodate smaller collections.
 For additional information, call us at 415-366-8120.